-Computer software that is in its original shrink-wrap and is the current version may be returned within five days of the purchase date.
-No refund if opened.
+Computer software that is in its original shrinkwrap and is the current version may be returned within five days of the purchase date.
+There are no refunds on opened software.

 General Merchandise

 All merchandise purchased from the bookstore other than the above is non-refundable.
 Defective merchandise may be exchanged for like items.